 Rogue Community College Instructor

-Melville Gazette Job posting: Research Scientist:
+Melville Gazette job posting: Research Scientist

 Would you want a career like this?
 If you are passionate about a subject, I would hope that your answer would be yes.
-It seems to me that this passionate career path is similar to a mature love relationship, in which you may fall head over heals into it at first, but then somewhere along the line you make a conscious decision that this is worth your time and commitment.
+It seems to me that this passionate career path is similar to a mature love relationship, in which you may fall head-over-heels into it at first, but then somewhere along the line you make a conscious decision that this is worth your time and commitment.
 (Just in time to convince others it is worth their time and money to sponsor your research.)

-Click image for larger view QTVR
+camera icon Click image for larger panorama view QTVR

 Research science: Tedious?
 At times.
 Complications?
 Always.
 Get rich quick?
 Not likely.
 Worth it?
 Definitely.